ndionematy/SalesPrediction/README.md

 ## Results
 The results demonstrate the importance of a well-documented and innovative sales strategy.
 The aim is not just to increase immediate sales figures but also to establish a sustainable framework for continuous growth and success.

+**XGBoost** proves to be more suitable, yielding lower errors compared to other models.

 ---

 ## Tools & Frameworks Used